Foursquare Church: Structure

 The denomination's church government has an "episcopal character" that dates back to its founder.
 McPherson had veto power over church decisions, appointed all officers, and hired all employees.

 The Foursquare Convention is the chief decision making body of the Foursquare Church.
 Meeting regularly every year, the convention's voting membership includes international officers and licensed ministers.
 Each Foursquare church located in the United States has the right to send one voting delegate per every 50 church members.
 National Foursquare Churches outside of the United States may send one official delegate to the convention.

-A board of 12 to 20 directors manages the Foursquare Church.
+A board of 12 to 24 directors manages the Foursquare Church.
 In addition to overseeing the Church's activities, the board of directors appoints officers and is responsible for licensing and ordaining ministers.
 Members of the board include the president, vice presidents, and at least nine ministers representing geographic regions.
 Church members in good standing may also be appointed to the board.

 Local Foursquare churches are subordinate parts of the International Church of the Foursquare Gospel and are operated according to the bylaws of the international church.
 There are two categories of Foursquare churches.
 A "charter member church" is a member church that has no legal existence apart from the international church and whose property is owned by the international church.
 The second category is "covenant member church", which include "pioneer churches" and previously non-member churches.
 Pioneer churches are recently established church plants that have not been upgraded to charter member status.
 Covenant member churches might also be previously non-member churches that join the Foursquare Church but choose not to transfer their real property to the international church.
 Non-member churches may choose to affiliate with the International Church of the Foursquare Gospel without becoming a full member of the international church.
 These "community member churches" retain their separate legal identities and autonomy.

 North America

 Three colleges are affiliated with the Foursquare Church: Life Pacific University, formerly "L. I. F. E. Bible College," in San Dimas, California, Life Pacific College Virginia in Christiansburg, Virginia, and Pacific Life Bible College in Surrey, British Columbia.

 In 2006, membership in the United States was 353,995 in 1,875 churches.
+In 2023, the number of churches in the U.S. was reported at 2,021.
 While congregations are concentrated along the West Coast, the denomination is well distributed across the United States.
 The states with the highest membership rates are Oregon, Hawaii, Montana, Washington, and California.

 South America

-Foursquare Church in Ecuador
+Ecuador

 The Foursquare Church arrived in Ecuador in 1956 with the arrival of a couple by the name of Gadberry.
 Acting as missionaries under the auspices of the Los Angeles congregation, they began by founding churches in Guayaquil.
 They remained in Ecuador until 1960, but returned a year later to found the first Foursquare church in Quito.
 As of 2012, there were 200 Foursquare churches in Ecuador, with 32 in Guayaquil alone.